codeandrop/data-tracker/README.md

     `git clone https://github.com/codeandrop/data-tracker.git`

+2. cd into the project's folder

+    `cd data-tracker`

-2. Create a virtual enviroment
+3. Create a virtual enviroment

     `python3 -m venv env`

-3. Activate the virtual environment
+4. Activate the virtual environment

     `source env/bin/activate`

-4. Install the project's requirements
+5. Install the project's requirements

     `pip3 install -r requirements.txt`

-5. You can run the app by executing
+6. You can run the app by executing

-    `python main.py`
+    `python3 main.py`

-6. You can leave the virtual env by executing
+7. You can leave the virtual env by executing

     `deactivate`